wernertimothy/simpy/README.md

 # SIMpy
-a very leightweight library for the simulation of Linear Time Invariant (LTI) and Non Linear (NL) systmes.
+a very leightweight library for the simulation of Linear Time Invariant (LTI) and Non-Linear (NL) systems.

 ## ToDo's
 * add inverted pendulum